cunicu/cunicu/docs/usage/md/cunicu_wg_show.md

+---
+title: cunicu wg show
+sidebar_label: wg show
+sidebar_class_name: command-name
+slug: /usage/man/wg/show
+hide_title: true
+keywords:
+    - manpage
+---

 ## cunicu wg show

-Shows current WireGuard configuration and runtime information of specified <interface>.
+Shows current WireGuard configuration and runtime information of specified [interface].

 ### Synopsis

-Shows current WireGuard configuration and runtime information of specified <interface>.
+Shows current WireGuard configuration and runtime information of specified [interface].

-If no <interface> is specified, <interface> defaults to all.
+If no [interface] is specified, [interface] defaults to 'all'.

-If 'interfaces' is specified, prints a list of all WireGuard interaces, one per line, and quits.
+If 'interfaces' is specified, prints a list of all WireGuard interfaces, one per line, and quits.

 If no options are given after the interface specification, then prints a list of all attributes in a visually pleasing way meant for the terminal.
 Otherwise, prints specified information grouped by newlines and tabs, meant to be used in scripts.